scikit-learn/enhancement_proposals/slep023/proposal.rst

 ----------

-The current scikit-learn API provides a very limited way for users to inspect the steps of the training process (`fit`) of an estimator, even less a composition of several estimators and meta-estimators.
-Setting a verbosity level provides some information and only a few estimators expose public attributes containing some information accumulated during training (e.g. `HistGradientBoostingClassifier.train_score_`), and that's pretty much it.
+The current scikit-learn API provides a very limited way for users to inspect the steps of the training process (`fit`) of an estimator, and even less so when several estimators and meta-estimators are composed.
+Setting a verbosity level provides some information and only a few estimators expose public attributes containing some information accumulated during training
+(e.g. `HistGradientBoostingClassifier.train_score_`), and that's pretty much it.

 Some use cases that have been requested many times on the scikit-learn issue tracker which are not possible to achieve with the current API are for instance progress bars, structured logging, metric monitoring, snapshots, etc. A callback API could also provide a generic and consistent API for early stopping, which is currently implemented differently in only a few estimators.
-For such widely requested features, scikit-learn will provide builtin callbacks, but users would also be able to implement their own callbacks for less common use cases.
+For such widely requested features, scikit-learn will provide built-in callbacks, but users would also be able to implement their own callbacks for less common use cases.

-By providing a way to gather information during the training process, effectivley making scikit-learn implementation of machine learning algorithms more transparent, the callback API would also bring a lot of value for educational, testing and debugging purposes.
+By providing a way to gather information during the training process, effectively making the scikit-learn implementation of machine learning algorithms more transparent, the callback API would also bring a lot of value for educational, testing, and debugging purposes.

 Public interfaces
 -----------------

-This sections describes the proposed public interfaces for the callbacks.
+This section describes the proposed public interfaces for callbacks.
 They are divided into three subsets which target different kinds of users:

 - the end users of scikit-learn
 - the scikit-learn and third-party developers implementing estimators